 Fairview Flame Maple tree is a fast growing red maple that has brilliant red leaves in the late fall.
 It has smaller leaves, and holds on to its leaves into late November.
+It is a good consistent grower, and a proven performer!
+It makes a great street and landscape tree.
+Highly recommended!

 Acer rubrum, Fairview Flame Maple